beewhoo/fanx-coding-challenge/README.md

 # Word Counter

 Program accepts <file_name.txt> on command line (optional).
-If none provided run 'data.txt' from the repo instead
+If none provided program will run 'input.txt' from this repo.

 ## Getting Started